ishakii/todo/README.md

-# todo

-1- toto listesine eleman ekleme
-2- Düzenleme, silme
-3- Görevleri lokale kaydetme
+# Todo App with Getx

+Another flutter todo app with Getx